getparagua/paragua-sesi/README.md

 SESI, the Spain Energy Stress Index, is a percentile-based regime benchmark designed to measure and contextualize stress conditions in the Spanish day-ahead electricity market.

-The framework decomposes market conditions into three complementary layers: realized stress, structural regime distance, and forward expectations.
+The framework decomposes market conditions into three complementary layers:

+- Realized stress
+- Structural regime distance
+- Forward expectations alignment

 SESI is not a trading signal.
-It is not a probability model.
+SESI is not a probability model.
-It is a reproducible stress classification framework.
+SESI is a reproducible stress classification framework.

-The objective is to provide a structured way to interpret power market regimes using transparent methodology and publicly available data.
+Its objective is to provide a structured, transparent way to interpret power market regimes using publicly available data.

 ---